aosabook/500lines/contingent/chapter.rst

 You can run ``diff``
-on the “before” and “after” versions of ``index.html`` to confirm that your small edit to ``tutorial.rst`` had zero effect on its contents — yet Sphinx made you wait while it was rebuilt anyway.
+on the “before” and “after” versions of ``index.html`` to confirm that your small edit has had zero effect on the project front page — yet Sphinx made you wait while it was rebuilt anyway.

 You might not even notice the extra rebuild effort